midtown-ai/www/docs/glossary/c.md

  ![](img/c/cnn_zone_matching.png ){: width="100%"}

- `When using kernel, we are implicitly saying that pixel outside of the kernel do not have an impact on ...
-This is where attention-based models may be better than CNN, where attention to other pixel in the image needs to be taken into consideration`
+ ==When using kernel, we are implicitly saying that pixel outside of the kernel do not have an impact on ...
+This is where attention-based models may be better than CNN, where attention to other pixel in the image needs to be taken into consideration==

  More at:

   * what CNN see
     * [https://experiments.withgoogle.com/what-neural-nets-see](https://experiments.withgoogle.com/what-neural-nets-see)
     * [https://becominghuman.ai/what-exactly-does-cnn-see-4d436d8e6e52](https://becominghuman.ai/what-exactly-does-cnn-see-4d436d8e6e52)